Apricot BBQ Sauce

-I ate a good number of them as a snack, but when I noticed that a few of them were starting to be over-ripe, I decided to make a barbecue sauce out of them.
+I ate a good number of them as a snack, but when I noticed that a few of them were starting to be over-ripe, I decided to make Apricot BBQ sauce out of them.

 It was a very good idea that I had.

 1) Add oil to a large pot over medium heat.
 Once hot, add onions, garlic, Serrano, and ginger.
 Season with a pinch of salt and cook for a few minutes until onion turns translucent.

 2) Add in apricots and cayenne pepper and black pepper.
 Cook for another minute until fruit starts to soften.

 3) Stir in other ingredients and add water last.
 Stir well to make sure tomato paste is distributed evenly.

 4) Bring to a simmer and simmer for 10-15 minutes.
 Let cool slightly and then blend until mostly smooth, but some chunks are fine.